ashkan-ebadi/COVID-Net-USPro/README.md

 - Scikit-Learn
 - Matplotlib

+## Basic Usage
+For an example on how to use COVID-Net USPro, please refer to example notebook here: protonet/protonet_example.ipynb.

 ## COVID-US Dataset
 The COVIDx-US dataset is an open-access benchmark dataset of ultrasound imaging data for AI-driven COVID-19 analytics.
 The github repo can be accessed here: https://github.com/nrc-cnrc/COVID-US.
 For the complete description, please refer to [paper](https://pubmed.ncbi.nlm.nih.gov/35866396/).